hinzzx/hinzzx/README.md

 - 👋 Hi, I’m @hinzzx, and my real name is Stoyan.
 - 👀 I’m interested in web developement and looking to become a web dev someday.
-- 🌱 I’m currently learning ReactJS & SQL Scripting.
+- 🌱 I’m currently learning ReactJs, JavaScript
 - 📫 You can reach me on IG: @dihydroergotamine or e-mail: abvsuxhard@gmail.com